opencog/atomspace/opencog/atoms/truthvalue/README.md

   a microcanonical ensemble.
 In solids, liquids and gasses, interactions are pair-wise; these give rise to the bulk properties.
-Similarly here: interactions can be small, feeble, ant-like, but those interactions factorize the probablitiy distribution the same way that perturbation theory factorizes particle interactions.
+Similarly here: interactions can be small, feeble, ant-like, but those interactions factorize the probability distribution the same way that perturbation theory factorizes particle interactions.
 Perhaps a different example: the Ising model uses pairwise interactions.
 The Ising model doesn't use a million-by-million dimensional interaction matrix.
 Yet its quite